emscripten-core/emscripten/site/source/docs/api_reference/wasm_audio_worklets.rst

 that no temporary JavaScript level VM garbage will be generated, eliminating the possibility of GC pauses from impacting audio synthesis performance.

+Audio Worklets API is based on the Wasm Workers feature.
+It is possible to also enable the `-pthread` option while targeting Audio Worklets, but the audio worklets will always run in a Wasm Worker, and not in a Pthread.

 Development Overview
 ====================